When Mark Twain’s wife, Olivia Langdon Clemens, turned down his first marriage proposal, rumour has it that he quipped:

 Continuous improvement is better than delayed perfection.

-It’s the only way we get better at anything.
+That’s the only way to get better at anything.

 Give every day the chance to become the most beautiful of your life.